Kairos-MLSA/Street-Savvy/README.md

 **Future Expansion** - Starting with fundamental traffic signals, Street Savvy plans to expand to cover more complex traffic rules, ensuring comprehensive education.
 Future expansions will also include a first-person driving experience VR support.
 # 🎯Go-to-Market
+**Integration with Traffic Authorities' Platforms**: Collaborate with traffic authorities to integrate Street Savvy into their official platforms or create a dedicated section for Street Savvy.
+This integration ensures maximum visibility and accessibility for target users, allowing them to easily access Street Savvy's learning capabilities and insights while engaging with traffic authority resources.

+**Adoption Campaign**: Conduct a comprehensive marketing and adoption campaign to raise awareness about Street Savvy's capabilities among target users.
+Collaborate with traffic authorities and educational institutions to promote Street Savvy through various channels, including official communications, social media, newsletters, and community events.
+Highlight the benefits of Street Savvy, such as enhanced learning, increased retention, and improved practical knowledge, to attract and engage users.

 # ⚙️Built With